 Large-Scale, Integrated Network of Diversified Assets in Strategic Locations.
-We operate an integrated natural gas and NGL transportation, fractionation, processing, storage and import/export network within the United States.
+We have the only integrated natural gas and NGL transportation, fractionation, processing, storage and import/export network in North America.
 Our operations are strategically located to serve the major supply basins for NGL-rich natural gas, the major NGL storage hubs in North America and international markets.
 We believe that our location in these markets provides better access to natural gas, NGL and petrochemical supply volumes, anticipated demand growth and business expansion opportunities.
+The GulfTerra merger has resulted in a more balanced, diversified company with access to new geographic areas, such as the San Juan and Permian Basins.
+We believe that the larger scope and scale of the combined company should result in greater operating strength and promote long-term unitholder value.

 Cash-Flow Stability Through Fee-Based Businesses and Balanced Asset Mix.
 Our cash flow is derived primarily from fee-based businesses which are not directly affected by volatility in energy commodity prices.
-As a result of the GulfTerra merger, we have a more diversified asset portfolio that provides operating income from a broad range of sources.
-GulfTerra's historical operations generally benefited from strong or average hydrocarbon prices, while our historical operations prior to the merger generally benefited from stable or lower hydrocarbon prices.
-This relationship results in a natural hedge to natural gas prices that has provided greater cash flow stability.
+We expect that our more diversified asset portfolio resulting from the GulfTerra merger should provide operating income from a broader range of sources than our operations on a stand-alone basis prior to the merger.
+GulfTerra's historical operations generally benefitted from strong or average hydrocarbon prices, while our historical operations prior to the merger generally benefitted from stable or lower hydrocarbon prices.
+This relationship results in a natural hedge to natural gas prices that should provide greater cash flow stability to the combined company.

 Relationships with Major Oil, Natural Gas and Petrochemical Companies.
 We have long-term relationships with many of our suppliers and customers, and we believe that we will continue to benefit from these relationships.
-We jointly own facilities with many of our customers who either provide raw materials to, or consume the end products from, our facilities.
+We jointly own facilities with many of our customers who either provide raw materials to or consume the end products from our facilities.
 These joint venture partners include major oil, natural gas and petrochemical companies, including BP, Burlington Resources, ChevronTexaco, Dow Chemical, Duke Energy Field Services, El Paso Corporation, ExxonMobil, Marathon and Shell.

 Strategic Platform for Continued Expansion.
-We have strong business positions across our midstream energy asset base in key producing and consuming regions in North America.
-In addition, we have a significant portfolio of organic growth opportunities to construct new facilities or expand existing assets.
-These projects include the Independence Trail and Independence Hub projects and the Constitution oil and natural gas pipeline projects in the deepwater areas of the Gulf of Mexico; the expansion of some of our key western NGL assets and the construction of additional facilities to support new production in the Rocky Mountain and San Juan regions; and enhancements to some of our existing facilities on the Texas Gulf Coast to serve our refining and petrochemical customers.
+We believe that the GulfTerra merger has strengthened our leading business positions across the midstream energy value chain in some of the largest producing basins in North America.
+We have a significant portfolio of organic growth opportunities to construct new facilities or expand existing assets.
+To date, we have identified approximately \$2 billion of organic growth projects over the next three years, including our recently announced Independence Trail and Independence Hub projects and the Constitution oil and natural gas pipeline projects in the deepwater areas of the Gulf of Mexico; the expansion of some of our key western NGL assets to support new production in the Rocky Mountain and San Juan regions; and enhancements to some of our existing facilities on the Texas Gulf Coast to serve our refining and petrochemical customers.

 Lower Cost of Capital.
-We believe that our general partner's maximum incentive distribution level of 25% (as compared to 50% for many publicly traded master limited partnerships) combined with our investment grade credit profile provides us with a lower cost of capital than many of our competitors, enabling us to compete more effectively in acquiring assets and expanding our asset base.
+We believe that we have a lower cost of capital than many of our competitors, enabling us to compete more effectively in acquiring assets and expanding our asset base.